Sri-balakumar/attendance_system/README.md

 ---

-👨‍💻 Author
+## 👨‍💻 Author

 Sri Balakumar
 GitHub: https://github.com/Sri-balakumar

+---

-📜 License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ⭐ Star this repository if you found it useful!